ZachBeta/slopcore_yaj_rpg/rules.md

 - Keep CHANGELOG.md updated with every version
 - Before release, check existing tags with `git tag -l`

-## Testing
-* Avoid using mocks, use real objects wherever possible in tests
-* Use deterministic random seeds in tests for reproducible results
-* Terminal-based implementation should be used for testing core gameplay mechanics
-* Godot-based implementation should be used for testing UI and rendering features

 ## Development
 * CLI terminal game implementation should mirror the Godot terminal game interface